 Instead of purchasing commercial throat drops with all sorts of artificial ingredients in them, you can make your own homemade throat drops out of ginger tea, honey, and sugar.
 These drops will last a few weeks or longer if kept in a cool, dry place.
 They're great when you're on the go and you need something to soothe your throat and get your voice back.
 Get everything ready before you start to make the throat drops because you'll need to work quickly once the liquid reaches the correct temperature.
 You'll also need a calibrated candy thermometer to make sure the sugar reaches the correct temperature.

-- 1Prepare the mold that you'll use to shape the lozenges.You can use a silicone mold in any shape.
+- 1You can use a silicone mold in any shape.
 If you don't have one, you can make one out of powdered sugar.
 Fill a cake pan with powdered sugar and create indentations in it with the end of a spoon.
 You'll want to make them about 1/2 an inch in size.
-Make plenty of indentations so that you won't need to stop half-way through and make more.Advertisement
+Make plenty of indentations so that you won't need to stop half-way through and make more.Prepare the mold that you'll use to shape the lozenges.Advertisement

-- 6Allow the mixture to cool for a few hours.Remove the drops from the molds and store them in a cool, dry place in a glass jar or another sealed container.Advertisement
+- 6Remove the drops from the molds and store them in a cool, dry place in a glass jar or another sealed container.Allow the mixture to cool for a few hours.Advertisement

 How to Select and Store Fresh Ginger Root